Frequently Asked Questions

 - Academic Programmes: These include the Institute's flagship programme, the MA in Muslim Cultures as well as a number of short courses.
 AKU-ISMC has held certificate courses for teachers in Pakistan and a number of short courses for diplomats in Canada and Germany.
-Starting in early 2008, AKU-ISMC will hold a series of general survey courses as well as more focused courses, exploring selected topics in greater depth.

 - Research: Research at the Institute concentrates on issues that are critical to all contemporary societies, particularly those that remain relatively unexplored within Muslim environments.
 The Institute hopes to mobilise Muslim and non-Muslim scholars around a wide range of themes and issues.
 These will require extensive inquiry, innovative thinking and the application of a range of research methodologies available across numerous disciplines.
 As in all activities undertaken by the University, AKU-ISMC will conduct quality research that is relevant; its research activities will seek to be meaningful and provide insight into the challenges that face contemporary Muslim societies.

 - Publications: The publications programme at AKU-ISMC responds to an urgent need for representative scholarship about Muslim societies and cultures.
 Our publications hope to function as effective vehicles for disseminating alternative perspectives about Muslim societies from those prevailing in the larger academic community and mainstream media.
 The books generate new ways of thinking about Muslim civilisations by bringing to the fore, representative points of view from various Muslim contexts.
 The Institute's publications consist of three series of academic publications that illustrate the dynamism of scholarship taking place in Muslim contexts, much of which testifies to the rethinking about the heritage.